-For organizations that aren’t experienced with supporting large numbers of remote workers, the COVID-19 pandemic has presented significant new cybersecurity challenges.
-With many experts predicting that large work-at-home populations will be with us for the foreseeable future, there are some basic steps every organization needs to take to cope with this disruption.
+For organizations that aren’t experienced with supporting large numbers of remote or global workers, there are significant new cybersecurity challenges to consider.
+With many experts predicting that remote work populations will be with us for the foreseeable future, there are some basic steps every organization needs to take to cope with this disruption.
 Here’s what you need to know.

 Patch and Protect

-For personal use computers or other devices, ensure they are equipped with the latest patches and protections including at least one layer of antivirus software and a firewall.
-If your organization hasn’t provided anti-virus software or a firewall for your personal device, “most internet service providers offer free or low-cost security software,” says Larry Jarvis, Chief Information Security Officer at Iron Mountain.
-If yours doesn’t, Gizmo’s Freeware maintains an excellent library of free software curated by its community.
+For personal use computers or other devices, ensure they are equipped with the latest patches and protections, including at least one layer of antivirus software and a firewall.
+If your organization hasn’t provided antivirus software or a firewall for personal devices, “most internet service providers offer free or low-cost security software,” says Larry Jarvis, Chief Information Security Officer at Iron Mountain.

 Implement Multi-factor Authentication (MFA)

-Most of us encounter a two-stage process of logging onto a website.
+Most of us encounter a two-stage process of logging on to a website.
 After entering our username and password, the site sends a text message to a mobile phone or requires the use of a third-party authenticator app.
 Businesses are now rapidly ramping up their adoption of MFA.
-LastPass’s 2019 Global Password Security Report found that 57% now use it, up from 45% just a year ago.

 Update Acceptable Use Policies (AUPs)

 These are written policies that define what people should and shouldn’t do with the devices they use for work.
 Policies typically cover such topics as acceptable makes and models of equipment, authorized software and services, best security practices and standards for online behavior, and types of third-party applications that are permitted or not permitted for use, such as messaging apps.

-AUPs are especially important now because inexperienced work-at-home employees may adopt cloud services that aren’t supported by the IT organization for such purposes as document storage, videoconferencing and messaging.
+AUPs are especially important now because employees may adopt cloud services that aren’t supported by the IT organization for such purposes as document storage, videoconferencing, and messaging.
 An AUP guides them toward secure and supported services as well as offers advice on how to ensure that sensitive information isn’t inadvertently disclosed.
 Jarvis’s advice: “Only use services that are allowed under AUPs.”

 Double Down on User Training

-Schedule half-hour video training sessions or record an instructional video that covers best practices to keep them safe from malicious messages.
+Schedule half-hour video training sessions or record an instructional video that covers best practices to keep employees safe from malicious messages.

-A global pandemic is a gold mine for purveyors of phishing attacks, which are deceptive email messages that contain malicious links or attachments.
-Phishing is the cause of nearly half of all breaches and more than 90% of ransomware infections, and recipients anxious for financial and healthcare advice are considered prime targets.
+Remote devices are a gold mine for purveyors of phishing attacks, which are deceptive email messages that contain malicious links or attachments.
+Phishing is the cause of more than 90% of corporate breaches, and recipients anxious for financial and healthcare advice are considered prime targets.

-“Law enforcement and companies are reporting a notable uptick related to the government bailout plan with phishing emails, text messages and phone calls from people claiming to be part of the aid delivery package and asking for information to supposedly be used to make payments,” Jarvis says.
+“Law enforcement and companies are reporting a notable uptick related to phishing emails, text messages, and phone calls,” Jarvis says.

 The best defense against phishing attacks is skepticism; remind people never to click on links or download attachments unless they’re certain of their validity.
 Never trust alias names in “from:” fields, which can easily be spoofed.
 Your IT organization might want to set up an email account where users can send suspicious emails for verification.

-Users should also be wary of emails that request personal information like passwords, credit cards or bank account numbers or prompt them to log in to their account on a website.
+Users should also be wary of emails that request personal information like passwords, credit cards, or bank account numbers or prompt them to log in to their account on a website.
 Legitimate organizations never should request details by email.
-Attackers sometimes set up fake webpages that look like the real thing, but which are intended to fool people into entering login credentials.
+Attackers sometimes set up fake webpages that look like the real thing but are intended to fool people into entering login credentials.
 Best advice: Check the website URL before proceeding.